SuminHan/suminhan.github.io/content/post/eessay-urban-computing/index.md

   - Academic
 ---

-This essay encapsulates reflections from my doctoral program, which I believe may hold greater value than the core argument of my dissertation on Urban Embedding.
+This essay encapsulates reflections from my doctoral program, which I believe may hold greater value than the core argument of my dissertation.
 While methodologies may evolve, the philosophical contemplations expressed here represent a culmination of my lifelong efforts.
 I hope that those seeking answers to similar challenges may find resonance in my voice, much like Schopenhauer aimed to convey messages for future generations.

 ## Urban Space Robot